dokester/BayesicFitting/docs/glossary.md

 + **Evidence**<br>
 The integral of the prior * likelihood over the parameter space.
 It provides the evidence the data carry for the model.
 I.e. it tells us how probable the model is given the data.
+Technically seen there is another application of Bayes Rule needed to get from p(D|M) to p(M|D):
+  P(M|D) ~ P(M) * P(D|M)
+If we can ignore the priors on the models (all being the same) then the probability of the data given the model, P(D|M) id proportional to the probability of the model given the data, p(M|D).

+Because of the proportionality, the number itself does not say anything.
+It can be compared to evidences obtained for other models fitted to the same data.

+In practice the log of the evidences is calculated, as these numbers can be very extreme (large or small).
-The number itself does not say anything, but it can be compared to evidences obtained for other models fitted to the same data.
-If the log evidences of 2 models, a and B, differ by a number f, then model P(A/B) = exp( f ).
+If the 10log evidences of 2 models, A and B, differ by a number f, then probability for model A is 10^f times larger than that of model B.
+  P(A)/P(B) = 10^f.

 <a name="information"></a>
 + **Information**<br>